rtivital/validate/README.md

 	});
 ```
 #### onSuccess
-`onSuccess(fn)` accepts function that will be called when validation passed
+`onSuccess(fn)` method accepts function, which will be called when validation passes
 ```javascript
 validate('#email')
 	.match('email')